-Following the recent devastating East Coast storms, David Lloyd from International Quadratics offers useful advice on how to clean up and treat swimming pools after floods and storms.
+In light of the devastating once-in-100-year floods, we reprise this helpful advice from David Lloyd of International Quadratics on how to clean up and treat swimming pools after storms and floods.

 Cyclones, storms and flooding has several effects on swimming pools, including the following: